Kerhostin station

 Kerhostin (French: Gare de Kerhostin) is a railway station in the village of Kerhostin in the commune of Saint-Pierre-Quiberon, Morbihan department of France.
 The station was opened on 23 July 1882, and is located on the Auray–Quiberon railway.
-The station is served by TER Bretagne services operated by the SNCF, between Auray and Quiberon (summer only).
+The station is served seasonally during summer months only by TER Bretagne services operated by the SNCF, between Auray and Quiberon.